tardate/LittleArduinoProjects/Equipment/FrequencyCounterKit/README.md

 ## Performance

 Julian and others have reported issues with the frequency counter (temperature effects; failure to register).
-Hoewver in my tests I didn't see any of these effects.
-I tested crystals from 4 to 16MHz and got quite accurate results in all cases.
+However in my tests I didn't see any of these problems.
+I tested crystals from 4MHz to 16MHz and got quite accurate results in all cases.
 Here's an example of a 7MHz crystal under test:

 ![test-crystal-7mhz](./assets/test-crystal-7mhz.jpg?raw=true)